kletobias/p2022/_projects/deep-dive-tabular-data-pt-7.md

 With the dataloaders objects created for training, as well as for the final predictions the `tabular_learner` has to be optimized using a manual hyperparameter optimization routine.
-Given, that this dataset is relatively small with less than 2000 rows, a 10 core CPU machine is enough for the optimizations applied here.
+Given that this dataset is relatively small with less than 2000 rows, a 10 core CPU machine is enough for the optimizations applied here.